Patterns in Vogue: Pyjama Game

 Detail, Vogue, November 1, 1963.
 Photo: Gene Laurents.

-4 thoughts on “Patterns in Vogue: Pyjama Game
+4 responses to “Patterns in Vogue: Pyjama Game”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.